pgierz/snakemake-wrapper-esm-master/README.md

 ## Notes

-- The `esm-master install` command performs a full installation (download, configure, compile)
+- The `esm_master install` command performs a full installation (download, configure, compile)
 - Installation locations are determined by esm-tools configuration
 - For large models, compilation may take significant time and resources
 - Use the `tux-1.0` test model for quick validation of the wrapper